mindkin/hourfleet/docs/featurecustomization.md

 ## Focusing on the problem, not the solution

-Occasionally customers describe a need they believe is unique to them, and usually go on to describe how they see the solution implemented.
-Our approach here is to understand the core issue really, really well, and only then to start considering solutions.
-Our preference is to build a solution that is generically suitable for all Hourfleet customers, one that can be delivered to you as part of your existing Hourfleet subscription.
+Occasionally customers will describe a new feature, one they believe should be unique to them.
+Our approach with this is to understand the underlying need really well, and only then start considering what the soultion options might be.
+Our preference is to schedule the building of a solution that is generically suitable for all Hourfleet customers, one that can be delivered to you as part of your existing Hourfleet subscription.

 ## Customization

-Very ocassionally we may contemplate a unique customization for your Hourfleet car share.
+Very ocassionally we may contemplate a unique customization for your Hourfleet car share service.
 The two most common instances are:

 - If your business operating in a country that is not currently supported by [Stripe](https://stripe.com/global) then you may ask us to build support for a local payment provider.